 Make a Rib Basket using Native Materials and Beyond the Basic Rib Basket

 We will follow any current Provincial guidelines pertaining to Covid.
 We can work in my backyard or the garage if it is raining.
-This means we will be able to maintain social distancing.
 Please contact me if you are interested in any other dates, weekdays are also possible.

 I find the Rib Basket technique is very forgiving for beginners and also very adaptable with regards to making purely functional baskets, or decorated art objects or something in between..

 I have decided to have this class be a “multilevel” Rib Basket Classes,

 Beginners will make a smallish rib basket, with or without a handle, and those with some experience can try a flat back basket to hang on the wall, or a tray shape or a funky free form shape or a 4 section base basket using Rib Basket technique.
 We start off with a “Gathering” expedition to a near by wetland at 9.00.
 Let’s hope the path will be drier than it is right now.
 Rubber boots could be definitely in order!
 Note: In the months of May, June and early July there are just too many mosquitoes to undertake the gathering expedition, but, don’t worry, for these class dates, I will have previously gathered materials for you to use.